skjolber/mockito-soap-cxf/README.md

 # mockito-soap-cxf
-SOAP web-service mocking utility which creates real service endpoints on local ports - offering traffic over HTTP.
+SOAP web-service mocking utility which creates real service endpoints on local ports - resulting in traffic over HTTP.

 Users will benefit from
  * full stack testing